comicfans/comicfans.github.io/_posts/2026-01-10-red-black-tree.md

 People say that "If I can't coding it, then I don't understand it", so I spend some days to implement the red-black tree.
-Most people feel confusing when learning the rules of RB-tree insertion and deletion first time just like me, I hope this blog can helping you understand it better.
+Most people feel confusing when learning the rules of RB-tree insertion and deletion first time just like me, I hope this blog can help you understand it better.

-Let's revise binary search tree (BST) first, some confusion explanation in RB-tree actually came from the convention in BST the property of binary search tree:
+Let's revise binary search tree (BST) first, some confusion explanation in RB-tree actually came from the convention in BST.

+BST properties:

 1. parent node value is greater than any node of left-child sub-tree, and less than any node of right-child sub-tree
 2. the in-order successor element of a node, is the left-most node of right-child sub-tree, in-order predecessor is the right-most node of left-child sub-tree